codegregcode/across-the-universe/README.md

 idea 1 - everything starts off as single celled organism, as time moves on life evolves into distinct types of lifeforms (with varying intelligence)

 idea 2 - user doesn't see what types of lifeforms there are, but knows if i planet contains life. user can protect life from 'space events' e,g astroid strike, solar flares. successful avoidance of space-event can level up life and even planet (ie could make a better atmosphere for protection against solar flares) after certain number of space-events/level up then sentience reached and game completes

+There's no real timeline with this project, I'm just going to work on it in the downtime of my CommandShift studies.

+At the moment, functionality is very limited...the universe will create a random number of galaxies, but no solarsystems and planets etc.

+Also, instead of totally random number of galaxies being created, I'd like that number to be influenced by the user interacting with 'something' (e.g. clicks of a button during a timed event).
+The interaction will determine how many galaxies, solar systems and planets are made, as well as increasing posibilty for life.
+Life is 'created' by a solar system having a seed of life and planet a chance of life

 ### Authors and acknowledgement